yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!

+* Mar 03, 2025: 👋 Wan2.1GP by DeepBeepMeep v1 brings:
+    - Support for all Wan including the Image to Video model
-* Mar 03, 2025: 👋 Wan2.1GP by DeepBeepMeep brings: Reduced memory consumption by 2, with possiblity to generate more than 10s of video at 720p with a RTX 4090 and 10s of video at 480p with less than 12GB of VRAM.
+    - Reduced memory consumption by 2, with possiblity to generate more than 10s of video at 720p with a RTX 4090 and 10s of video at 480p with less than 12GB of VRAM.
 Many thanks to REFLEx (https://github.com/thu-ml/RIFLEx) for their algorithm that allows generating nice looking video longer than 5s.
+    - The usual perks: web interface, multiple generations, loras support, sage attebtion, auto download of models, ...

 * Feb 25, 2025: 👋 We've released the inference code and weights of Wan2.1.
 * Feb 27, 2025: 👋 Wan2.1 has been integrated into [ComfyUI](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
 Enjoy!